yegle/vim-reset/README.md

 You can put your `~/.vimrc` files and all your plugins/syntax files into `$VIMCONFIG_DIR` now.

+You can also add these commands to your `~/.bashrc` file and run `vim-reset` each time you invoke an interactive shell.

 NOTE: `vim-reset` will do a _hard_ reset.
 That means the vim variable `runtimepath` will contain only `$VIMCONFIG_DIR`.
 This behavior may vary in the future.